The 23 Capital Cities of North America (Map Included)

 with No Comments

-Here is an alphabetical list of the countries in North America and their capitals.
+Below is an alphabetical list of the countries of North America and their capital cities.

 CountryCapital City